Rilke and Anum Cara

 "And so my regular correspondence with Rainer Maria Rilke began, lasting until 1908 and then gradually petering out because life forced me into domains which the poet’s warm, tender and moving concern had precisely wanted to protect me from.
 But that is unimportant.
 The only important thing is the ten letters that follow, important for the insight they give into the world in which Rainer Maria Rilke lived and worked, and important too for many people engaged in growth and change, today and in the future.
 And where a great and unique person speaks, the rest of us should be silent."

-Franz Xaver Kappus -Berlin, June 1929
+-Franz Xaver Kappus -Berlin, written June 1929

 This book has always been a top of the list, always a cherished book on a shelf in my world where live the poets and the writers I never met but have truly loved.

 To understand if the book will appeal to you as reader I think it could depend on which stage of life you are in, or how well you remember your twenties.
 Rilke and Kappus were in their twenties during the correspondence, Rilke 26 and Kappus, I think, was 19 when he first wrote.
+Read the book whether young or old, the words will flow down your cheek or across the big blue sky where the anum cara is always near.

 Letters To A young Poet